Paid Family Leave Law In Texas

 - Stronger Parental Bonding.
 Extended family leave allows parents the opportunity to increase the bond during a particularly formative period in a child’s life, which parents are likely to miss if required to return to work immediately after the birth of a child.

-If you have questions about how paid family leave operates in the state of Texas, do not hesitate to contact an experienced attorney at Conner & Lindamood, P.C.
+If you have questions about how paid family leave operates in the state of Texas, do not hesitate to contact an experienced lawyer at Lindamood & Robinson, P.C.
 We are eager to help you today.